 - Find planners or notebooks that have lots of blank pages to allow for mind mapping, list making, doodling etc

 - Lastly, don’t put pressure on yourself to fit into the “productivity box” that others will paint for you.
-Find your own way so that your creative gifts are not beat down by structure, rules and rhetoric.
+Find your own way so that your creative gifts are not beaten down by structure, rules, and rhetoric.

 Consider your relationship with structure.
 Do you prefer more or less structure in your day?

 - Signs you might benefit from more structure

 - More consistency in your day / schedule feels supportive.

 - You prefer to be organized before you begin your work